fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 Further details of this mode of operation are outside the scope of this document.

+If adding this object results in the ICMP message exceeding the underlying MTU, the translator SHOULD calculate the number of bytes that need to be removed from the "original datagram" field to allow this object to fit, and reduce the length field in the ICMP header by that value, moving any existing ICMP Extension Structure back in the packet appropriately.
+If this operation is not possible (for example, because the "original datagram" field is already at a minimum size), then the translator MUST NOT add an additional object.
+(Note that this number of bytes MUST be rounded up to the nearest multiple of 4 for ICMPv4 and 8 for ICMPv6 due to the definition of the length field in the ICMP header; see {{RFC4884}})

 # Security Considerations {#security}

 A node name may reveal sensitive information, especially when it